FrickTobias/BLR/README.md

 ```
 sudo apt-get install prerequisites.txt
 ```
-This will install UMItools and bowtie2 (fragScaff, cdhit_prep and tag_bam.py do not require installation and can be run by writing perl/python before the softwares name).
+This will install UMItools, cutadapt, CD-HIT-454 and bowtie2 (fragScaff, cdhit_prep and tag_bam.py do not require installation and can be run by writing perl/python before the softwares name).

   - cd-hit-45